jbakse/compform_notes/content/week_1_tile/index.md

 - How are these design different from/similar to patterns?
 - What kind of forms does this method lead to naturally?
 How can this be embraced/avoided?
 - What are the essential elements of this method?
-- How does a tile kit like this compare to building kits like lego blocks.
+- How does a tile kit like this compare to building kits like lego blocks?
 - How does a tile kit compare to a font?
 - How does working within constraints impact creativity?
-- What are the advantages/disadvantaged to working by hand?
+- What are the advantages/disadvantages to working by hand?
 - How would variations on the tile work?
 Staggered?
 Triangles?
 Rectangles?
 - What if each edge/corner had three states instead of two?
 - How could these tiles work in 3 dimensions?